< />

 Crash dieting is where you lose a considerable amount of weight quickly by drastically cutting calories.
 This could be by eliminating a particular food or food group, skipping meals or eating very small meals throughout the day.

-While crash dieting can contribute to weight loss in the short term, it can have negative consequences in the long term [13].
-Your body may not get enough nutrients, you put yourself at higher risk of health issues like gallstones, heart problems and kidney damage, you can lose muscle mass, and you can trigger delayed weight gain [14].
+Your body may not get enough nutrients, you put yourself at higher risk of health issues, you can lose lean muscle mass, and you can trigger delayed weight gain [14].

 Crash dieting makes your body think you’re starving because of the extreme reduction in energy intake.
 This can actually slow down your metabolism, as your body goes into starvation mode.